makandra/geordi/README.md

 Copy `lib/geordi/COMMAND_TEMPLATE` to `lib/geordi/commands/your_command` and
 edit it to do what you need it to do.
 Usually, it is hard to automatedly test Geordi commands, so make sure you've manually tested it.
+You can do so by calling your local geordi like so (adjust paths to your needs):

+    # @option -I: add directory to load path
+    ruby -I ../geordi/lib ../geordi/bin/geordi <command>

 Don't forget to update this README.
 The whole `geordi` section is auto-generated by `rake update_readme`.